Ali Velshi: In popular culture

-Referencing Velshi's signature bald pate, the comedian Jon Stewart has referred to Velshi as the "Hairless Prophet of Doom" on The Daily Show,—the "H-POD" moniker is now frequently repeated by others.
+Referencing Velshi's signature bald pate, Jon Stewart has referred to Velshi as the "Hairless Prophet of Doom" on The Daily Show; the "H-POD" moniker is frequently repeated by others.
 Stephen Colbert referred to Velshi as "CNN's business reporter from our hairless, raceless future" on an episode of The Colbert Report wherein he discussed the 2008 financial crisis.

-In addition to appearing on The Daily Show, Velshi appeared on The Oprah Winfrey Show on October 3, 2008, during the 2008 financial crisis and on The View on February 4, 2009, after the launch of his first book on the crisis.
+In addition to appearing on The Daily Show, Velshi appeared on The Oprah Winfrey Show on October 3, 2008, during the 2008 financial crisis and on The View on February 4, 2009, after the launch of his first book about the crisis.
 Velshi played himself in the 2010 Oliver Stone film Wall Street: Money Never Sleeps.

-During the recurring intro segment of season 7 of Homeland at the 30 second-mark, there is an audio clip of Velshi saying, "... the mood of the country.
-It's not great ...".
-This audio clip was taken from the August 30, 2017, edition of MSNBC's The 11th Hour when Velshi was a guest host.
-His full transcript was: "A new Fox News poll gives us an even closer look at the mood of the country.
+During the recurring intro segment of season 7 of Homeland at the 30 second-mark, there is an audio clip of Velshi saying, "the mood of the country.
 It's not great."
+The audio clip was taken from the August 30, 2017, edition of MSNBC's The 11th Hour when Velshi was a guest host.
+He said, "A new Fox News poll gives us an even closer look at the mood of the country.
+It's not great."

 Memberships and non-profit work

-Velshi is a member of the Council on Foreign Relations, the Economic Club of New York, the New York Financial Writers Association, The Paley Center for Media, a member of the Board of Trustees of the Chicago History Museum, a member of the Board of Trustees of Seeds of Peace, and a member of the Grand Challenges Advisory Committee of the National Academy of Engineering.
-He is also on the Board of Trustees of the X Prize Foundation, which is a non-profit organization that designs and manages public competitions intended to encourage technological development that could benefit humanity.
+Velshi is a member of the Council on Foreign Relations, the Economic Club of New York, the New York Financial Writers Association, the Paley Center for Media.
+He is a member of the Board of Trustees of the Chicago History Museum, the Board of Trustees of Seeds of Peace, and a member of the Grand Challenges Advisory Committee of the National Academy of Engineering.
+He is on the Board of Trustees of the Xprize Foundation, a non-profit organization that designs and manages public competitions intended to encourage technological development able to benefit humanity.